 One problem: Malta is in a tricky political situation.
 Even though it's home to a majority Western, Christian population, it lives under shadow of the Turks (read: Ottoman Empire).
-To stay safe, Malta payinga monetary tribute to the Turks.
+To stay safe, Malta pays a monetary tribute to the Turks.
 In exchange for this protection money, the Turks protect them.
 From themselves.
-But they haven't paid the money in the decade, and Calymath, the son of the Turkish Sultan, has got his hand out.
+But they haven't paid the money in the decade, and Calymath, the son of the Turkish Sultan, is getting impatient.

 What's a Governor to do?
 Why, go exploit the wealthiest sort-of-citizens of his population, of course!